oplues01-lab/expensify-app-challenge/README.md

 4. The new transaction appears instantly at the top of the table

 Logout
-Click the Logout button in the header to clear your session
+Click the Logout button on the header to clear your session

 API Configuration